 🍳 instructions

-Hint: If you don't feel like de-stemming the parsley, leave the stems on!
-The stems don't adversely affect the flavor, but they will thicken the dressing a bit more, or result in a "chunkier" dressing.
+Hint: If you don’t feel like de-stemming the parsley, leave the stems on!
+The stems will thicken the dressing a bit more, or result in a “chunkier” dressing, and they can mute the flavor a bit, but they are fine to eat!

-🍽️ Serving Tips - Serve this dressing with any salad you choose, it works well on nearly every kind of salad, from side dish to main dish!
-You can also use this dressing as a marinade for the protein you're using on your salad.
+Serve this dressing with any salad you choose, it works well on nearly every kind of salad, from a side dish salad for pizza night to a main dish!
+You can also use this dressing as a marinade for the protein you’re using on your salad.
 This creates a flavor echo, which is great for layering flavors!

 🔆 top tip